The Gear Box

 TVC-34L TripodRRS tripods are built to last.
 The twist locks are smooth, the legs are sturdy, and for its size the 34L is light.
+This is my go-to set of legs paired with the BH-55 ballhead.
 Read my RSS review for more details.

 BH-55 BallheadI'm glad I have a hefty ballhead.
 Even after moving to mirrorless, good glass is still heavy.
 The level release really locks my camera in place.
 Read my RRS Review for more details.

 MeFOTO Air TripodsI use the Road Trip Air for to capture B-roll in the field.
 I also have a Backpacker Air for studio work.
 Compact and lightweight, great for known, stable shooting conditions.
 Read my MeFOTO tripod review for more info.